glass-ships/cdms-jupyterlab/README.md

 - Docker build requires Docker CE Edge (multi-stage build)
 - Requires that user has ssh key access to SCDMS git repository
 - Build image by running `$ bash build-container.sh`
-    - ssh keys are securely managed and do not linger in the final build
+- ssh keys are securely managed by the ARG feature, and do not linger in the final build

-## root6-sl7

-This directory contains scripts for installing ROOT 6 and its pre-requisites on CentOS/Scientific Linux 7.
-See [this document](root6-sl7/README.md) for details and instructions.